AntarEspadas/minecraft-movie-player/README.md

 Required positional arguments:

-- `path_to_audio`: the path to the file that is to be split into chunks and converted
+- `path_to_audio`: the path to the file that is to be split into chunks and converted.
-- `path_to_output_folder`: the path to the folder where all the files will be dumped
+- `path_to_output_folder`: the path to the folder where all the files will be dumped.

 Optional arguments: